Pat Lee (American football): Green Bay Packers

 Lee was drafted by Green Bay Packers with the 29th pick in the second round (60th pick overall) of the 2008 NFL draft.
 On July 27, 2008, he signed a contract with the Packers.
 He was expected to be the third cornerback behind starters Charles Woodson and Al Harris.

-After playing slightly in pre season behind Tramon Williams and Will Blackmon who started in place of Al Harris and Charles Woodson during pre season, Lee did not see much playing time in his rookie season.
+After playing slightly in preseason behind Tramon Williams and Will Blackmon who started in place of Al Harris and Charles Woodson during preseason, Lee did not see much playing time in his rookie season.
 Lee was active in five contests, playing mostly special teams.
 During these five games, Lee recorded only 2 tackles and was credited with 1 pass defensed.
 Pat Lee was bothered most of the season by a lingering knee injury and was finally placed on injured reserve on December 5, 2008.

 At the end of the 2010 season, Lee and the Packers appeared in Super Bowl XLV against the Pittsburgh Steelers.
-In the 31–25 win, he recorded one total tackle and handled two kickoff returns.
+In the 31–25 win, he recorded one total tackle and handled two kick returns.